 Violations of this new requirement would result in a misdemeanor charge, punishable by up to 90 days in jail or a fine of up to $1,000.
-The bill also defines key terms such as "appropriate identification," "covert operation," and "personal disguise," ensuring clarity in the enforcement of these provisions.
-The legislation is set to take effect 90 days after being enacted into law.
+The bill also defines key terms such as "appropriate identification," "covert operation," and "personal disguise," clarifying the scope of the law and the responsibilities of law enforcement officers.
+The act is set to take effect 90 days after its enactment.

 Statutes affected: